The 2023 Writers Strike Explained: How We Got Here — and What to Expect

 What happened ahead of the May 1 deadline?

-On April 17, WGA members overwhelmingly approved a strike authorization vote, which gives the guild permission from its over 11,500 television and movie writers to initiate a strike if the two sides can’t make a deal.
+On April 17, WGA members overwhelmingly approved a strike authorization vote, which gave the guild permission from its over 11,500 television and movie writers to initiate a strike once the two sides were unable to make a deal.
 That strike authorization vote was approved by 97.78 percent of the members who voted, a record for the guild in terms of unity but also in terms of members who submitted ballots.
 It gives the guild a lot of leverage in the remaining days of talks with the AMPTP and proves they mean business.

 Back during 2017’s negotiations, there was a similar vibe around town and the strike authorization vote approval was nearly as high… but the guild and the studios averted a strike at the last minute.
-That could still happen here.
+That didn’t happen here.

 In the last few months, producers began stockpiling scripts.
 Studios greenlit projects and raced to begin production while pitches for other new business dwindled and the market slowed.
-Not great signs.
+Not great signs that things are going to improve any time soon.

 So what happened the last time the writers went on strike?